microsoft/azure-iot-developer-kit/docs/_projects/01-shake-shake.md

 - Press button A again, then shake for a new tweet.
 - Press button B to scroll through the rest of the tweet.

+**Note:** Sometimes you will see 'On processing...' status on screen without getting the results.
+You can try to click `Reset` button to restart the app.
+{: .notice--info}

 ## How it works

 ![mini-solution-voice-to-tweet-diagram]({{"/assets/images/mini-solution-diagram-shake-shake.png" | absolute_url }})